softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 Software Factory CI
 -------------------

-Changes proposed on Software Factory's repositories will be tested on the Software Factory upstream CI by the following jobs:
+Changes submitted to Software Factory's repositories will be tested on the Software Factory upstream CI by building the following jobs:

 * sf-rpm-build (build RPMs if needed by the change)
 * sf-ci-functional-minimal (run_tests.sh functional minimal)